 Carclew offers two fully subsidised artist studio spaces to artists of any discipline providing their practice suits the limitations of the venue.
 We also offer Curator in Residence and Writer in Residence positions.

 Two studios are located on the ground and first floors of the former stables of Carclew House.
 Depending on the artform and amount of space needed, two artists may submit a shared application for a space.
 Artist studios are offered free of charge for a calendar year and are accessible between the hours of 7am - midnight, seven days per week.
 Each studio is approximately 6.1 x 4.5 metres.

 This opportunity is part of Carclew’s Residency Program that provides artists with the chance to reside in a space where they can develop their artform, gain industry support and access opportunities to expand their professional networks.

-Applications for the 2020 Residency Program will open late 2019.
-Sign up to our enewsletter for updates.
+Applications for the 2021 Residency Program will open in August 2020..

 You can find out about other current artist EOIs here.